-We have determined that your engine is an existing non-emergency spark ignition 4-stroke lean burn engine at an area source with a site rating greater than 500 horsepower which is operated for more than 24 hours per year.
+We have determined that your engine is an existing non-emergency spark ignition 4-stroke rich burn engine at an area source with a site rating greater than 500 horsepower which is operated for more than 24 hours per year.
+Now let's discuss your requirements.